|Router Security||Self-Updating Firmware||

 The general thinking is that a router that can update its own firmware is better than one that requires manual updating.
 This is true, but overly simplistic.
 There are many things that go wrong with a router that self-updates it firmware.
 Borrowing from the Security Checklist page, below is my list of things to look for in determining if a self-updating router is doing a good job or not.

-As for answering these questions, my experience with self-updating routers has been limited to eero, and is detailed below.
+As for answering these questions, my experience with self-updating routers has been limited to eero and Google Wi-Fi.
 Someone from Linksys provided answers to these questions for their "Smart-Wifi" branded routers (model numbers starting with EA or WRT).
-The Linksys Velop mesh system router is something else.
+The Linksys Velop mesh router system is something else, although, it too, can self-update.
 Google Wifi responses below came from Google.
 I slightly revised the "What to look for" questions in Feb.
 2017.
 Both Linksys and Google answered the questions as they were in Jan.
 2017.

 A list of self-updating routers is on the Resources page.